zio/zio/docs/about/coding_guidelines.md

 2. Methods that have the form of `List#zip` are called `zip`, and have an alias called `<*>`.
 The parallel version, if applicable, has the name `zipPar`, with an alias called `<&>`;

 3. Methods that are intended to capture side-effects, convert them into functional effects, should be prefixed by effect*.
-For example, `ZIO.effect`;
+For example, `ZIO.attempt`;

 4. The dual of zip, which is trying either a left or right side, producing an Either of the result, should be called `orElseEither`, with alias `<+>`.
    The simplified variant where both left and right have the same type should be called `orElse`, with alias `<>`;